-While residual value resource rent approaches should be used for valuing provisioning services in the first instance (Principle 7.5) top-down industry level estimates present difficulties in establishing clear ecosystem service logic chains and disaggregation.
+While residual value resource rent approaches should be used for valuing provisioning services in the first instance (Principles of natural capital accounting, Principle 7.5) top-down industry level estimates present difficulties in establishing clear ecosystem service logic chains and disaggregation.
 Condition indicators, or even physical flows of agricultural biomass, cannot readily be related to the estimated valuation of the service.

-A whole farm income method was also produced, representing a farm output level estimate of the industry residual value.
-Average whole farm income per hectare was calculated from the Farm Business Survey (England).
-This is calculated as Output from agriculture (excluding subsidies and agri-environment payments) minus Costs for agriculture (excluding agri-environment activities), then divided by Total farm area.
+In previous accounts, a whole-farm income method was also produced, representing a farm output level estimate of the industry residual value.
+Average whole-farm income per hectare was calculated from the Farm Business Survey (England).
+This is calculated as output from agriculture (excluding subsidies and agri-environment payments) minus costs for agriculture (excluding agri-environment activities), then divided by total farm area.

-For total whole farm income, whole farm income per hectare (England) is multiplied by UK utilised agricultural area from the structure of the agricultural industry statistics.
+For total whole-farm income, whole-farm income per hectare (England) is multiplied by UK utilised agricultural area from the structure of the agricultural industry statistics.
 This was done for illustrative purposes; future development will make full use of devolved datasets.

-Theoretically, by aggregating data from farm level outputs up, a whole farm income approach could be applied at any geography.
-A whole farm income approach has the potential to create data linkages with condition indicators.
+Theoretically, by aggregating data from farm level outputs up, a whole-farm income approach could be applied at any geography.
+A whole-farm income approach has the potential to create data linkages with condition indicators.
 This would allow improved valuation of the service flows and bring them onto a consistent basis with the valuation of other provisioning services.
-The responsiveness of a whole farm income does result in significant fluctuations in the service valuation (shown in Figure 4), as outputs and costs are influenced by local and global external factors.
+The responsiveness of a whole-farm income does result in significant fluctuations in the service valuation (shown in Figure 4), as outputs and costs are influenced by local and global external factors.